U.S. Route 6 in California

 U.S. Route 6 (US 6) is a transcontinental United States Numbered Highway, stretching from Bishop, California, in the west to Provincetown, Massachusetts, in the east.
-The California portion of US 6 lies in the eastern portion of the state from Bishop in the Owens Valley north to the Nevada state line in Mineral County.
+The California portion of US 6 lies in the eastern portion of the state, running between Bishop in the Owens Valley to the Nevada state line in Mineral County.
 Prior to the 1964 state highway renumbering, US 6 extended to the Pacific Ocean in Long Beach, California, as part of the historic auto trail named the Grand Army of the Republic Highway.

 Route description

-The segment of US 6 in California primarily runs north–south despite the course of the rest of the highway being east–west.
+The entire length of US 6 in California is defined in section 306 of the California Streets and Highways Code as simply Route 6, and that the highway is from "Route 395 near Bishop to the Nevada state line near Montgomery Pass."
+This corresponds with the American Association of State Highway and Transportation Officials (AASHTO)'s U.S. Route logs of US 6.
+US 6 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
+US 6 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation (Caltrans).
+The segment of US 6 in California is signed as east–west, as it is in the rest of the nation, despite the route primarily running north–south within the state.

 Starting in Inyo County, US 6 begins its route at Bishop at a junction with US 395 near the Bishop Paiute Tribe.
-After leaving Inyo County and entering Mono County, the highway proceeds due north to the town of Benton and makes a junction with State Route 120 (SR 120).
+After leaving Inyo County and entering Mono County, the highway proceeds due north to the town of Benton and intersects State Route 120 (SR 120).
 The highway then begins ascending the lower foothills of the White Mountains, toward Montgomery Pass in Nevada.
 The highway reaches the state line before cresting the pass.
 While still in California, the highway passes Boundary Peak, the highest point in Nevada.

-US 6 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-US 6 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.